timerring/autostream/README-en.md

-# autostream
+# looplive

 [简体中文](./README.md) | English

-> Welcome to `autostream`!
+> Welcome to `looplive`!
 We appreciate your feedback and contributions through PRs.
 Please do not use this project for purposes that violate community guidelines.

-`autostream` is a fully automated 24/7 live streaming tool, with plans to support more platforms in the future.
+`looplive` is a fully automated 24/7 live streaming tool, with plans to support more platforms in the future.

-The Python toolkit package and CLI designed for auto streaming.
+The Python toolkit package and cli designed for auto loop live.

 ## Prerequisites